shradha-github/Enterprise-Customer-Analytics/README.md

 This project focuses on analyzing **enterprise customer data** to identify key revenue drivers, high-value customers, and regional performance patterns.
 The goal is to convert raw transactional data into **actionable business insights** using **Python for analysis** and **Power BI for visualization**.

-This is an **end-to-end beginner data analytics project** covering data cleaning, analysis, and dashboard creation.

 ---

 ## 🎯 Objectives